open-contracting/open-contracting.github.io/pages/community.md

 All our code is hosted on [github](http://www.github.com/open-contracting)

 ### Tweet
-Use our hashtag [#opencontractingdata](https://twitter.com/hashtag/opencontractingdata) when tweeting about the Open Contracting Data Project.
+We tweet as <a href="https://twitter.com/ocdata">@ocdata</a> and use the hashtag [#opencontractingdata](https://twitter.com/hashtag/opencontractingdata) when tweeting about the Open Contracting Data Project.

 <br />
 <br />